dancebunny98/zapret2/docs/manual.en.md

 When writing strategies, they should be designed with this jump logic in mind.
 If a strategy needs to start from the very first packet and continue working after a profile change, you must duplicate the calls across all profiles the flow might pass through.

-4 filter groups - tcp, udp, icmp, ipp are OR combined.
-If there're no filters in that groups - everything is allowed.
+Four filter groups - tcp, udp, icmp, ipp are OR combined.
+If there're no filters in these groups - everything is allowed.
-If any defined - all undefined are blocked.
+If any filters are defined - all undefined groups are blocked.

 ipp filter does not work with tcp, udp and icmp.
 They are checked by their specific filters.
 For example, `--filter-ipp=6` does not work.
 What is meant could be achieved with `--filter-tcp=*`.

-icmp automatically assumes icmpv6 - they are processed the same they.
-However icmp types for [icmp](https://www.iana.org/assignments/icmp-parameters/icmp-parameters.xhtml) and [icmpv6](https://www.iana.org/assignments/icmpv6-parameters/icmpv6-parameters.xhtml) differ.
+icmp filter matches both icmp and icmpv6 - they are processed the same they.
+However, icmp types differ between [icmp](https://www.iana.org/assignments/icmp-parameters/icmp-parameters.xhtml) and [icmpv6](https://www.iana.org/assignments/icmpv6-parameters/icmpv6-parameters.xhtml).

 ### Profile templates